Cribb Street streetscape, Landsborough

-Council is planning a streetscape upgrade to Cribb Street, Landsborough with a first stage of work complete.
+Council is upgrading the streetscape of Cribb Street, Landsborough with the first stage of work complete and the second and final stage now underway.

-The local community’s ideas and aspirations for Cribb Street, Landsborough are becoming a reality with the construction of stage 1 of Cribb Street upgrade complete, and a second stage planned for construction in mid-2023.
+The local community’s ideas and aspirations for Cribb Street, Landsborough are becoming a reality with the construction of stage 2 of Cribb Street upgrade now underway.

-The project is part of the multi-stage Landsborough placemaking master plan which was designed over the past two years in collaboration with the community.
+The project is part of the multi-stage Landsborough Placemaking Master Plan which was designed with extensive consultation with the community.
 The master plan was endorsed by council in January 2020.

 Project update

 Stage 2 concept plan (PDF, 199KB) is available to view.
-Proposed works include:
+Works will include:

 • multiuse covered shelters